FransAris/taper/README.md

+# Project status
+For now, I am putting this project on hold.
+I like the concept still, but I do not have the free time to fully develop it.
+Also, I am not happy with the stack (specifically, Electron), and would like to refactor (or rather, rebuild) the app using a Vite and Expo or something or rather.

 # Medication Tracker

 A cross-platform desktop application for tracking benzodiazepine medication usage and monitoring plasma levels.
 Built with Electron and React.